MatthewCranford/100-days-of-code/log.md

 ### Day 35: Febuary 4, Sunday

-**Today's Progress**:Finished blog post, solved 2 algos, worked on Pixel Art Maker
+**Today's Progress**: Finished blog post, solved 2 algos, worked on Pixel Art Maker

 **Thoughts**: Made a lot of progress this sunday.
 No Superbowl this year.